Cherokee County, North Carolina: Sheriff and police

 Court protection, jail management, and security for county owned property plus patrol and detective services for unincorporated county areas is provided by the Cherokee County Sheriff.
 The towns of Murphy and Andrews have municipal police departments.
 The Qualla Boundary tribal police provide security for the Cherokee Nation's Qualla Boundary territories throughout the county.

 Fire and EMS

 Fire protection is provided by thirteen all-volunteer fire departments in the county including those at Culberson and Murphy.
 Cherokee County Fire Inspector activity is part of the Cherokee County Building Code Enforcement Office.

 Politics

 Politically, Cherokee County is dominated by the Republican Party.
 No Democratic presidential candidate has carried Cherokee County since Jimmy Carter in 1976, and every election since 2000 saw the Republican exceed 65 percent of the county's vote, with Donald Trump exceeding 75 percent in 2016, 2020, and 2024.

-Cherokee County lies within the 50th State Senate district, represented by Republican Senator Jim Davis, in the North Carolina Senate.
-It lies within the 120th district, and is represented by Republican Kevin Corbin, in the North Carolina House of Representatives.
+Cherokee County lies within the 50th State Senate district, represented by Republican Senator Kevin Corbin, in the North Carolina Senate.
+It lies within the 120th district, and is represented by Republican Karl Gillespie, in the North Carolina House of Representatives.